imbeatriz/GATE-PET-model-for-voxel-wise-Dosimetry-in-Radionuclide-Therapy/MC-GATE Simulations/README.md

 ### MC-GATE Simulation Files

-**This folder contains all macros used for the MC-GATE simulations performed in this work:**
+**This folder contains all macros scripts used for the MC-GATE simulations performed in this work:**

 - **[Y90_MCDosimetry_Simulation_digitalPhantom.mac](./MC-GATE%20Simulation%20Files/Y90_MCDosimetry_Simulation_digitalPhantom.mac)** – MC dosimetry simulation using digital phantom as the patient-specific model, with non-uniform ⁹⁰Y activity distribution and ⁹⁰Y electron spectrum from the DECDATA database.